A non-custodial wallet for digital currency: design challenges and opportunities: Design Takeaways

 \begin{itemize}

-\item Use current existing concepts of money, especially cash, as a starting point for designing a CBDC system, considering its established values and practices.
-Since there was no pre-existing method or framework for designing a CBDC system, the insights gained from exploring cash proved to be invaluable in determining the necessary requirements for our own system.
+\item Use current existing concepts of money, especially cash, as a starting point for designing a digital currency system, considering its established values and practices.
+Since there was no pre-existing method or framework for designing a digital currency system, the insights gained from exploring cash proved to be invaluable in determining the necessary requirements for our own system.

 \item Incorporate the opinions of diverse stakeholders, both within and outside the project team, to ensure an inclusive design process.
-Understand that CBDC discourse is heavily oriented towards expert knowledge.
-Use narrative-driven tools like comics or alternative methods to convey complex CBDC or payment information to engage diverse expert and non-expert stakeholders.
+Understand that digital currency discourse is heavily oriented towards expert knowledge.
+Use narrative-driven tools like comics or alternative methods to convey complex digital currency or payment information to engage diverse expert and non-expert stakeholders.
 Always aspire to establish an inclusive design process, to ensure that more people can engage with confidence despite limited knowledge.

-\item Help people envision how they currently use money and how CBDC could fit into their existing practices and preferences.
+\item Help people envision how they currently use money and how digital currency could fit into their existing practices and preferences.

-\item Design CBDC systems to work in tandem with other forms of money and services, giving users flexible autonomy in what they purchase, how they pay, and whether such payments should offer anonymity to payers or not.
+\item Design digital currency systems to work in tandem with other forms of money and services, giving users flexible autonomy in what they purchase, how they pay, and whether such payments should offer anonymity to payers or not.

 \item Acknowledge that introducing new options can result in some existing options being taken away.
-To ensure flexibility, a designer might look to balance CBDC system design by instead focusing design efforts towards keeping established forms of money from disappearing, to uphold the diversity of payment options.
+To ensure flexibility, a designer might look to balance digital currency system design by instead focusing design efforts towards keeping established forms of money from disappearing, to uphold the diversity of payment options.

-\item Designers might take an international approach to designing a CBDC system to ensure that it is compatible with diverse monetary practices and preferences.
+\item Designers might take an international approach to designing a digital currency system to ensure that it is compatible with diverse monetary practices and preferences.

-\item Design CBDC systems to be inclusive and accessible by considering diverse options for accessing CBDC assets, for instance allowing digital deposits without the need for a bank account and balancing affordability, design, user experience, accessible hardware, and infrastructure whenever possible.
-Explore CBDC from both inclusion and exclusion angles to inspire novel technologies, services, infrastructures, or even tangible methods for accessing CBDC.
+\item Design digital currency systems to be inclusive and accessible by considering diverse options for accessing digital currency assets, for instance allowing digital deposits without the need for a bank account and balancing affordability, design, user experience, accessible hardware, and infrastructure whenever possible.
+Explore digital currency from both inclusion and exclusion angles to inspire novel technologies, services, infrastructures, or even tangible methods for accessing digital currency.

 \end{itemize}